-Modern Portfolio Theory (MPT) teaches us that active equity managers who use judgment to make investment decisions won’t be able to match the returns (after fees and expenses) of blindly-invested, passively-managed index funds.
-Data on returns supports the theory, so it’s no surprise that investors are leaving actively managed funds in droves for the better average returns of super-diversified index strategies.
+Modern Portfolio Theory (MPT) teaches us that active equity managers who use judgment in making investment decisions won’t be able to match the returns (after fees and expenses) of blindly-invested, passively-managed index funds.
+Data on returns supports the theory, so it’s no surprise that investors are leaving actively-managed funds in droves for the better average returns of super-diversified index strategies.
 Yet the reality is much murkier than we’ve been led to believe.

 It turns out that the portfolio theories which inspired the creation and popularity of index funds and top-down, quantitatively-driven index-like strategies, are both flawed and impractical.
 There’s compelling evidence, moreover, that a subset of active managers do persistently outperform indexes.